gfakx/IAC-Azure-Django/README.md

-# Deploying a Django Application on Azure Kubernetes Service (AKS) using Terraform to setup the VM and AKS infrastructure.
+# Deploying a Django Application on Azure Kubernetes Service (AKS) using Terraform to setup the VM and AKS & ACR  infrastructure.

 ## Prerequisites:
 - Azure Subscription.